keystonejs/keystone-jamstack-plus/README.md

 This is a [KeystoneJS](https://github.com/keystonejs/keystone) starter-kit that provides an API for a static blog or website.

-It's best paired with [Supermaya](https://github.com/MadeByMike/supermaya) a super fast [Eleventy](https://github.com/11ty/eleventy/) template that will add features such as comments, claps, reading lists and login when the back-end it configured.
+It's best paired with [Supermaya](https://github.com/MadeByMike/supermaya), a super fast [Eleventy](https://github.com/11ty/eleventy/) template that will add features such as comments, claps, reading lists and login when the back-end it configured.

-The idea is rather than adding a bunch of third-party services to a static site's build process why not own the data, get rid of the build processes, unify all of your API and build simple custom services.
+The idea is: rather than adding a bunch of third-party services to a static site's build process, why not own the data, get rid of the build processes, unify all of your API and build simple custom services?

-If your interested in giving this a try you can deploy all of the services in a few simple steps.
-First click the Deploy button below to deploy the backend to Heroku.
+If you're interested in giving this a try, you can deploy all of the services in a few simple steps.

+First, click on the Deploy button below to deploy the backend to Heroku.
 Don't forget to set the initial admin password during the install.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/MadeByMike/keystone-blog-enrichment)

-After it's deployed click the 'View App' button to launch the welcome page.
-It has instructions on how to set-up the accompanying front-end with a similar one click button.
+Once it's deployed, click on the 'View App' button to launch the welcome page.
+It has instructions on how to set-up the accompanying front-end with a similar one click button!

 ## Running locally?